DES-Lab/AALpy/README.md

 ## Documentation and Wiki

 If you are interested in automata learning or want to understand the automata learning process in more detail, please check out our Wiki.
-On Wiki, you will find more detailed examples on how to use ALLpy.
+On Wiki, you will find more detailed examples on how to use AALpy.
 - https://github.com/emuskardin/AALpy/wiki

 For the official documentation of all classes and methods check out: